 Curriculum planning and assessment describes a range of proficiency levels (Emerging, Evolving, Embedding and Excelling) that assist principals and teachers to identify areas of practice that require attention in order to deliver improved student outcomes.

-Component: The curriculum is developed and documented
+Component: The curriculum plan is developed, documented and monitored

 Whole-school guide to curriculum planning